vwhope/word-guess-game/README.md

 # word-guess-game
-word-guess (hangman) game
+word-guess (hangman) game - theme Farmer's Market

-Skills this project demonstrates:
-    This word-guess-game is the first homework assignment to include a separate JS file.
-    It demonstrates a working knowledge of:
-        using JS language
+**Skills demonstrated in project:**
+    * application of JavaScript language
+    * application of CSS and reset files
+    * responsive web design
+    * use of custom fonts
-        basic understanding of SCOPE (global vs function level vs nested) ability to use an event listener
+    * basic understanding of SCOPE (global vs local)
+    * register and respond to event listeners
+    * manipulation of the HTML page (get user input, evaluate input, update HTML page)
-        ability to get information from the user, evaluate that information, update DOM based on that information ability to use a random generator function
+    * use a random generator function
+    * use of website as an educational vehicle for basic nutrition education

-Goal of game:
+**Goal of game:**
-    Goal of the game is to guess the hidden word before you run out of guesses.
+    * guess all letters in the hidden word before running out of guesses
-    You will have 1 more guess than there are letters in the word (ex. if word is 6 characters long, you get 7 guesses) The words are randomly selected from an array of words that are related to a Farmer's Market
+    * player has 1 more guess than there are letters in the word
+        * for example, if word is 6 characters long, player gets 7 guesses
+    * words are randomly selected from an array of words that are related to a Farmer's Market

-To run (play) the game:
+**To run (play) the game:**
-    open the index.html file in the browser press any letter key to guess a letter if you guess all the letters in the word before you run out of guesses you win if you run out of guesses before you guess the word, you lose no matter if you win or lose, a new word will be presented and the game will continue until you stop guessing
+    * open the index.html file in the browser
+    * press any letter key to guess a letter
+    * if player guesses all letters in the word before running out of guesses, player wins
+    * after a win or loss, a new word will be presented and game will continue until player stops pressing keys

-Resource Contributors:
+**Resource Contributors:**
-    images used were from https://unsplash.com/
+    * Images used were from: [unsplash] (https://unsplash.com/)
-    the following photographers contributed photos:
+    * the following photographers contributed photos:
-        Jeremy Ricketts
+        * Jeremy Ricketts - blueberries
-        Caroline Attwood
+        * Caroline Attwood - lemons
-        Alison Stevens
+        * Alison Stevens - strawberries - main background
-        Nicole Wilcox
+        * Nicole Wilcox - wood texture - background - header
-        Christian Walker
+        * Christian Walker - Public Market sign
-        ja ma
+        * ja ma - color market (alt photo for public market sign)
-        Thomas Quaritsch
+        * Thomas Quaritsch - cherries
+    * Custom font "Satisfy" from [Google fonts] (https://fonts.google.com/)